yifanyin11/Gazebo_ROS_Simulations/README.md

 # Gazebo_ROS_Simulations
-This ROS workspace is built for implementing and testing applications of robot arms related to robot manipulations, motion planning and vision-based control.
+This ROS package is built for implementing and testing applications of robot arms related to robot manipulations, motion planning and vision-based control.
 A simulation environment has been constructed using Gazebo, provided rich contents to simulate related experimental setups, such as depth cameras, Robotiq grippers, AR markers, force sensors as well as workbenches, targets and reference objects.

 ![alt text](https://github.com/yifanyin11/Gazebo_ROS_Simulations/blob/main/repo_data/example.jpg?raw=true)